argentsea/docfx/tutorials/querying.md

 ### The Arguments

-Both the return type (“Customer”, in the example) and the optional data argument (“Department”, in the example) are generic, so they can be of any type.
+Both the return type (“Store”, in the example) and the optional data argument (“Department”, in the example) are generic, so they can be of any type.

 #### (TShard) shardId